Excerpt from Chapter 24, Emotional Intelligence and Mental Health

 - Create enough pressure to teach him how to handle pressure.

-But make sure he "gets" that you love him as a human being, not a human doing, and that "failure" as a human doing is but an opportunity to grow as a human being.
-Knowing that allows pressure to be part of life's game, but not his life.
-(Only when he "gets" that will sports and video games in moderation reinforce that.) - Treat the family as a team, with your son's chores and consciousness of your needs being what gets him to "make the team."
+Frame "failure" as a prerequisite to success—part of the gift of risk-taking and being a man. - Treat the family as a team, with your son's chores and consciousness of your needs being what gets him to "make the team."
 Children don't develop empathy from parents who are only empathetic.
 When we consider only our children's needs, they also consider only their needs.
 Let him know the benefit to him: parents who are less stressed contribute to happier, more successful children.